 As you may have seen in our last post, we were looking for the best way to do a proper A/B test on social media and found Facebook’s Split Testing Platform for Ads to be the easiest way to do this.

-For this test, we teamed up with Arlina of the ODAAT Chat podcast, which features inspiring stories of overcoming addiction.
-You can find out more, listen, and subscribe all from her website.
+For this test, we teamed up with Arlina of The ODAAT Chat Recovery Podcast, which features inspiring stories of overcoming addiction.

 Arlina sent us an audio clip and image to use for the test, and we got rolling.
 The three units we tested are found below.